 - Reduced HIV and Hepatitis C risk behavior (e.g. syringe and other injection equipment sharing, unsafe sex).

 - Reducing the prevalence and harms of bacterial infections (e.g. staph infection, endocarditis).

 - Successfully managing overdoses and reducing overdose death rates.

 - Cost savings resulting from reduced disease, overdoses, and need for emergency medical services, and increased preventive healthcare and drug treatment utilization.

 - Not increasing initiation into injection drug use.

 In short, a supervised use site is beneficial to both businesses and the community at large, as it would help direct people who inject drugs from parks, business bathrooms, and alleys and into a controlled, private, and staffed environment.
 Our Executive Director presented to 2,800 Denverites in 2018 about how this evidence-based initiative is just what Denver needs for people who use drugs, businesses, organizations, and the larger community.

 How can you help?

-Support the opening of a supervised injection facility in Denver for a healthier and safer community.
-We ask Denver to take all necessary steps to authorize and establish supervised injection facilities as a public health intervention to reduce overdose deaths, HIV and viral hepatitis transmission, increase public safety, while promoting access to drug dependency treatment and other supportive care.
+Support the opening of a supervised use site in Denver for a healthier and safer community.
+In November 2018, Denver City Council passed an ordinance that can go into effect with Statewide Legislation.
+We ask the state of Colorado to take all necessary steps to authorize and establish supervised use site as a public health intervention to reduce overdose deaths, HIV and viral hepatitis transmission, increase public safety, while promoting access to drug treatment and other supportive care.